Emergency-Response-Demo/erdemo.io/install.md

 2. Authenticate using your *OPENTLC* credentials, for example:
     `johndoe-redhat.com`.

-3. Navigate to the following catalog: `Services → Service Catalogs → Workshops.
+3. Navigate to the following catalog: `Services → Service Catalogs → Multi-Product Demos.

-4. Select the following catalog item: `OpenShift 4.4 Workshop`.
+4. Select the following catalog item: `RHT Emergency Response`.

 5. Click `Order` on the next page.